 Dealing With Step Changes

-Step changes in the load in both the positive and negative directions need to be immediately responded to, to maintain system voltage and frequency stability.
+To maintain system voltage and frequency stability, step changes in the load in both the positive and negative directions need to be immediately responded to.

 Managing Inrush Currents